 Resolving a cycle of dependencies involves reevaluating job dependencies to break the cycle.
 This may require redesigning job workflows or restructuring job schedules.
 Implementing resource management techniques can also help avoid deadlock situations.

-The ORDER parameter in the JOB statement is used to specify the desired order of execution for job steps.
+The BLKSIZE parameter is used in the DD statement to specify the block size of the dataset.

 You are tasked with optimizing a JCL job's performance.
 How can you use the EXEC statement to allocate more resources to a specific step to improve its execution time?